-THE ETNOGRAPHIC APPROACH Taking the users seriously, but not literally This approach adds thick data to big data.
-It is a deep dive into the everyday lives of people, providing answers to why people act, think, feel and say what they do.
-With this approach, the open-ended format of the ethnographic interview has allowed us to get a contextual understanding of what defines top top talents choices in their career.
-By being genuinely curious about their perspectives, we have gained a thorough understanding of how the world looks through their eyes.
+THE ETHNOGRAPHIC APPROACH THE ETHNOGRAPHIC APPROACH Taking people seriously, but not literally The ethnographic approach adds thick data to big data.
+It is a deep dive into the everyday lives of people we want to learn more about, revealing why people act, think, feel, and say the things they do.
+With this approach, the open-ended format of the ethnographic interview has allowed us to get a contextual understanding of what defines top talents' choices in their career.
+By being genuinely curious about their perspectives, we have gained a thorough understanding of what the world of academia looks like from their perspective.
 Anthropological knowledge is based on the researcher sharing time and space with the people he or she wants to understand, establishing relationships with them and thereby experiencing life from their perspective.
 The anthropologist follows people, reflects upon what is being told, returns with new questions and adjusts the insights accordingly.
 The method is open, flexible and grasps the unexpected.
 Tjørnhøj - Thomsen.
 Ind i verden.
 2003